dncrews/dncrews.github.io/_posts/tools/2014-03-21-heroku-user-env-changes.md

 category : tools
 title: Heroku buildpack environment changes and you
 tagline: <br />What you [probably don't] want to know
-summary: Heroku allows you to set environment variables during the buildpack compilation stage of your build,<br />but the method of doing so is changing.
+summary: Heroku allows you to set environment variables during the buildpack compilation stage of your build, but the method of doing so is changing.
 Be advised. tags : [tools, hosting, Heroku, buildpacks, env_dir, user-env-compile]
 ---
 {% include JB/setup %}